-Capita prepares to dispose of education software business [This include the Capita library businesses]
+Capita disposses of education software business** [This includes the Capita library businesses]

 2020 Library Systems Report Fresh opportunities amid consolidation